sergeynezbritskiy/magento-migration-demo/readme.md

     </document_rules>
 </source>
 ~~~~
 - migrate custom table.
-There is no need to costomize anything.
-By default migration tool migrates everything, that exists in both Magento 1 and Magento 2 db versions.
-So if some custom table exists in Magento 2 database you do not need to configure anything
+There is no need to customize anything.
+By default migration tool migrates everything, that exists in both Magento 1 and Magento 2 db versions and *has the same amount of columns*.
+So if some custom table exists in both Magento 1 and Magento 2 databases, you do not need to configure anything
 - the table you want to migrate has been renamed in Magento 2.
 In this case you would probably get error like

 `[2018-10-21 05:40:55][ERROR]: Source documents are not mapped: migration_table2`